Jyotimoykathar/Paytm_Clone/readme.md

 ## Acknowledgments

-Special Thanks to Ineuron team for the Project to learn and improve my Tailwind css libray skills .
+Special Thanks to Ineuron team for the Project to learn and improve my Tailwind css framework skills .